Trenching and Excavation

 - Are high visibility vests or clothing provided and worn by all exposed to vehicular traffic?

-- Are first aid boxes available at the site?
+- Is first aid equipment available at the site?

-- Are operators qualified to operate the heavy machinery/equipment?
+- Are operators qualified to operate the heavy machinery or equipment?

 - Does a competent person regularly inspect the excavation (at the start of each shift before work begins or after any event likely to have affected the strength or stability of the excavation)?